 The advantage lies in the fact that it helps companies cut costs and stay ahead in the competition.

-Contracting helps US, UK companies and multinationals to get high quality products and services at a much cheaper rate with better customer services because these countries have higher wage rates.
+Contracting helps the US, UK companies, and multinationals to get high-quality products and services at a much cheaper rate with better customer services because these countries have higher wage rates.

 In the west, technical talent costs you a lot but in India, professional talent comes cheap.
 With the jostle for jobs amidst this high population ratio; firms can get the best that money can get!

-With India’s wide pool of highly-skilled professionals, educated unemployed young work force and low costs of infrastructure, outsourcing the job saves 8 times the money that would have been spent on that process in US.
+With India’s wide pool of highly-skilled professionals, educated unemployed young workforce, and low costs of infrastructure, outsourcing the job saves 8 times the money that would have been spent on that process in the US.